SISKIYOU MOUNTAINS, JACKSON and JOSEPHINE COUNTY; 1853:

 Audio version: Download MP3 or use controls below:

-Part One: The Prospectors.
+I. The Prospectors.

-THE “LOST CABIN GOLD MINE” is a certifiable Western trope.
+THE “LOST CABIN Gold Mine” is a certifiable Western trope.
 If every ounce of legendary gold buried in an old log cabin became real and hit the banks at the same time, it would probably crash the international markets.

 They make for fantastic stories, though.
 And often the gold isn’t the only thing being hidden.
 Plus, of course, the fact that they might – just might – be real adds a distinctive spice to them.